 What is the full form of NSDL?

 The full form of NSDL is National Securities Depository Limited.
 NSDL is a depository of Indian securities that stores digitally securities such as investor bonds, shares and debentures.
-It is India’s first and largest depository of national securities dealing with issues related to paper-based securities settlement such as terrible distribution and delayed transfer of title, etc.
+It is India’s first and largest depository of national securities dealing with issues related to paper-based securities settlement, such as bad delivery and delayed transfer of title, etc.

 History of NSDL